Bowen, Broken, Bogie Water Quality Program

 This project provides a range of investment options to implement activities that reduce fine sediment losses and improve the quality of water flowing from the BBB region.
 Extension support and property management planning will identify opportunities for improved management practices, gully remediation and landscape rehydration activities that will contribute to a reduction of fine sediment exported from hillslope erosion to the Great Barrier Reef.

 BBB Gully Remediation

 Greening Australia aims to aims to deliver a reduction in fine sediments of approximately 2,350 tonnes per year in the Bowen Broken Bogie region.
 Stabilisation works will be completed on large alluvial gullies on Byrne Valley Station, including implementing improved grazing management practices.
 A Reef Credits project will also be piloted.

 Landholders Driving Change

 NQ Dry Tropics

-The Regional Program for the Bowen, Broken and Bogie (BBB) catchments will deliver a significant cost-effective water quality outcome through grazing services to achieve sediment savings through grazing land management practice change; landscape remediation to achieve sediment savings through interventions in gully and streambank erosion; and support for land managers to achieve sediment savings through interventions in non-grazing land uses.
+This project will deliver a significant cost-effective water quality outcome through grazing services to achieve sediment savings through grazing land management practice change; landscape remediation to achieve sediment savings through interventions in gully and streambank erosion; and support for land managers to achieve sediment savings through interventions in non-grazing land uses.